ImpostorJD/CurriCompass_SC/README.md

 - Run the prompt.
 - Select the installation for all users.
 - Do not tick the developer mode, just proceed.
-- locate the php.exe e.g.(C:\XAMPP\php\php.exe), and select.
+- Locate the php.exe e.g.(C:\XAMPP\php\php.exe), and select.
-- skip the proxy url configuration.
+- Skip the proxy url configuration.
-- install.
+- Install.

 #### PostgreSQL Installation: